raspberrypilearning/flatgame/en/step_3.md

 Or, make a flatgame theme based on right where you are. 👀 Look around the room you are in, what do you notice, what is interesting or different about it?

 --- task ---
-Decide on a **theme** and write it down.
---- /task ---

---- task ---
-Start drawing and crafting characters, backgrounds, objects or anything related to your **theme**.
+Decide on a **theme** and, start drawing and crafting characters, backgrounds, objects or anything related.

 GIF - drawing / making
 --- /task ---